Pyrdacor/Ambermoon/FileSpecs/Maps.md

 ### Map data

 After the header there are 320 ubytes which represent references to party members, NPCs or monsters on the map.
-Maybe other references as well.
 See below.

 Following these bytes there is the tile data at offset 0x014C.
 For 2D maps each tile is represented by 4 bytes, for 3D maps there are 2 bytes per tile.